TillF/SDI-logger/README.md

 - remove and reinsert SD-card (check write-protection), then restart Arduino

 - format SD-card

+- check data of RTC: if the date is wrong, an illegal filename is generated

 ## Preparation / alterations to Keyes Date logging Shield for Arduino Uno for Data Logging

 - aim: replace poor DS1307 RTC with DS3231, use power LED as message LED

 - Disconnect / scratch conductor paths
-	- between + of Li-cell and adjacent unneeded RTC-chip (8 legs)
+	- between "+" of Li-cell and adjacent unneeded RTC-chip (8 legs)
 	- between resistor next to power LED and capacitor (side of analog pins)
 	- on backside: L-shaped track from 5-V-pin to unneeded RTC